dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 ache.clear()
 ```

-Or you could clean cache directly in cache storage.
+Or you can clean cache directly in the cache storage if necessary.
 An example for Redis:

 ```